opensearch-project/documentation-website/_dashboards/visualize/viz-index.md

 ## Gantt charts

 Gantt charts show the start, end, and duration of unique events in a sequence.
 Gantt charts are useful in trace analytics, telemetry, and anomaly detection use cases where you want to understand interactions and dependencies between various events in a schedule. **Gantt chart** is currently a plugin, instead of built-in, visualization type in Dashboards.
-See [Gantt charts]({{site.url}}{{site.baseurl}}/dashboards/visualize/gantt/) to learn how to create and use them in Dashboards.
+See [Using Gantt charts]({{site.url}}{{site.baseurl}}/dashboards/visualize/gantt/) to learn how to create and use them in Dashboards.

 <img src="{{site.url}}{{site.baseurl}}/images/gantt-chart.png" alt="Example Gantt chart in OpenSearch Dashboards" height="100">